sdaza/sdaza.github.io/_pages/about.md

 I received my Ph.D. in sociology from the [University of Wisconsin-Madison](http://www.ssc.wisc.edu/soc/) and my Bachelor's and Master's in Sociology from the [Catholic University of Chile](http://sociologia.uc.cl/).

-My **academic work** focuses on health disparities, criminal justice system's consequences for health and social integration, and the link between health inequalities and genetics.
-My research relies on statistical and computational methods, emphasizing data science and agent-based modeling (ABM).
+My **academic work** focuses on health disparities, the impact of the criminal justice system on health and social integration, and the connection between health inequalities and genetics.
+I use statistical and computational methods, with an emphasis on data science and agent-based modeling (ABM).

-Currently, I am working as a **Senior Data Scientist**.
-I am also an **external faculty** in the Master in [Computational Social Science UC3M](https://www.uc3m.es/master/computational-social-science) (Fall 2022-2023), and collaborate with the [Center for the Study of Justice and Society](http://justiciaysociedad.uc.cl/) of the Catholic University of Chile.
+Currently, I'm a **Senior Data Scientist** at [DocPlanner](https://www.docplanner.com/) and collaborate with the [Center for the Study of Justice and Society](http://justiciaysociedad.uc.cl/) at the Catholic University of Chile.